These directions and distances are estimated.

 After dropping about 1000 feet in 8 miles SPRING MARSH Aid Station #1 awaits your arrival.
 The supplies are limited there as it is accessible only by foot, so all supplies have been packed in.
 As the trail descends the Little Bighorn Canyon to Leaky Mountain Creek you might notice a sign about 150 yards after crossing Leaky Creek.
 At this sign turn and look to your left and you'll see why it was appropriately named Leaky Mountain.
 As you descend deeper into the canyon excellent views are afforded of the lower parts of the Little Bighorn Canyon and the confluence of the Dry Fork Canyon coming in from the south.

-Continuing down to the FOOT BRIDGE Aid Station #3 at 18 miles and 4590 feet you'll find your drop bag at the fully equipped aid station.
+Continuing down to the FOOT BRIDGE Aid Station #3 at 18 miles and 4590 feet you'll find your drop bag at the fully equipped aid station with outhouses available.
 It is advisable to have dry socks and shoes in your drop bag here.

 After crossing the Foot Bridge, you begin a major climb up the Dry Fork reaching BEAR HUNTING CAMP Aid Station #4, a limited aid station at mile 21 1/2 and approximately 6800 feet.
-The course then levels off slightly to the KERNS COW CAMP Aid Station #5 at 28 miles and approx. 6600 feet.
-This is the course junction where you join the 50 Km course.
+The course then levels off slightly to the KERNS COW CAMP Aid Station #5 at 28.5 miles and approx. 6600 feet.
+This is the course junction where you join the 32m course.

 LOWER SHEEP CREEK aid station at mile 44 1/2 and 5025 feet, is a good place to fill your bottles before entering the sometimes hot canyon below.

-Continuing on to the TONGUE RIVER aid station at mile 46 1/2 and approximately 4240 feet you will leave the trail and run on a relatively flat gravel road for the remainder of the distance.
+Continuing on to the TONGUE RIVER aid station at mile 46.7 and approximately 4240 feet and you will have a chance to use the outhouse .
+You will then leave the trail and run on a relatively flat gravel road for the remainder of the distance.

 Riley Point Area